cleveradssolutions/CAS-Android/README.md

 }
 ```

+> You can read more about MuliDex on the [Android Deleveloper page](https://developer.android.com/studio/build/multidex).

 #### Java Version
 Our SDK requires for correct operation to determine the Java version in Gradle.
 Add the following line to the android element in your application module’s build script.
 ```gradle